I joined a bunch of aspiring traders to see if I could make it big on the stock market.

-The five-day course includes two days with mindset Adrian Leach, Samuel’s father, where participants’ mental weaknesses are discussed and dealt with.
+The five-day course includes two days with mind coach Adrian Leach, Samuel’s father, where participants’ mental weaknesses are discussed and dealt with.

 Traders suffer from a variety of problems, he told me, unsurprisingly including greed – which manifests itself in risky trades and holding positions for too long in the hope of unrealistic gains.

 At the other end of the scale – one including myself – are those that are terrified of loss, preventing them from making the trades they need to make money.